Health in Angola

 Health in Angola is rated among the worst in the world.

-The Human Rights Measurement Initiative finds that Angola is achieving 55.4% of what it should be fulfilling in terms of the right to health based on what should be possible at its level of income.
+In 2022, the Human Rights Measurement Initiative found that Angola was achieving 55.4% of what it should be fulfilling in terms of the right to health based on what should be possible at its level of income.
 When looking at the right to health with respect to children, Angola achieves 79.0% of what is expected based on its current income.
 In regards to the right to health amongst the adult population, the country achieves only 71.0% of what is expected based on the nation's level of income.
 Angola falls into the "very bad" category when evaluating the right to reproductive health because the nation is fulfilling only 16.2% of what the nation is expected to achieve based on the resources (income) it has available.

 History

 Angola became a member of the World Health Organization on May 15, 1976.

 USAID reported that the Angolan government has not had much success in developing an effective health care system since the end of the 27-year-long Angolan Civil War in 2002.
 According to USAID, during the War as many as 1 million people were killed, 4.5 million people became internally displaced, and 450,000 fled the country as refugees.
 Due to lack of infrastructure and rapid urbanization, the government has been unable to promote programs that effectively address some of the basic needs of the people.
 Health care is not available in much of the country.

 As of 2012, 54% of the population had access to an improved water source and 60% had access to improved/shared sanitation.

 In September 2014, the Angolan Institute for Cancer Control (IACC) was created by presidential decree, and it will integrate the National Health Service in Angola.
 The purpose of this new center is to ensure the health and medical care in oncology, policy implementation, programs and plans for prevention and specialized treatment.
 This cancer institute will be assumed as a reference institution in the central and southern regions of Africa.